Content Amplification: Strategies to Boost Reach in 2026

 2. Earned amplification second.
 This is where other people carry your content further: journalists, community managers, niche subreddits, industry Slack groups, newsletter curators.
 You earn this by making content worth sharing and by building real relationships before you need them.

 4. Paid amplification last.
 Once you have social proof, early engagement data, and a known-performing piece of content, paid promotion becomes dramatically more efficient.
 You’re amplifying something that’s already working, not hoping a cold ad will do the proving for you.
+Email marketing still delivers $36 for every dollar spent, making it the highest-ROI owned channel in your stack-use it first.

 Here’s what this looks like in practice for a B2B SaaS team that publishes a research report: